Writing

 FAQ

-How do I write a one-liner bio for myself?
+How do I write a one-liner bio that doesn't sound like a resume?

 How long should a bio one-liner be?

-Under 20 words is the target.
-At that length it scans instantly in a Twitter bio, reads cleanly in a speaker program, and fits in an email signature without wrapping.
-If you hit 25 words, look for one phrase to cut.
-Shorter versions tend to stick in memory longer than longer, clause-heavy sentences.
+Under 20 words is the target — at that length it fits a Twitter bio, scans cleanly in a speaker program, and wraps neatly in an email signature.
+If your chosen line runs to 25 words, look for one clause to cut.
+Shorter lines tend to stick in memory longer than ones padded with qualifiers.

-Should my bio one-liner be funny or serious?
+Should my bio one-liner be in first or third person?